 Five strategies to improve customer experience in telecoms

-Drive Revenue with Great Customer Experience 2017 indicates that after the auto industry and upscale hotels, telecoms has the third highest potential for increasing revenue by improving CX.
+In the highly competitive telecom industry, customer service and customer experience are critical factors in building and maintaining a competitive advantage.
+Forrester takes this concept one step further by demonstrating that after the auto industry and upscale hotels, telecom has the third highest potential for increasing revenue by improving CX.
 And by how much?
-According to Forrester’s CX Index scoring system, telcos that increase CX score by one point will generate an additional $3.39 in per-customer incremental revenue.
+According to its CX Index scoring system, telcos that increase CX scores by one point will generate an additional $3.39 in per-customer incremental revenue.

 Oftentimes, the best business cases are those that both increase customer satisfaction and cut costs by reducing contact center enquiries or technician dispatches.
-For example, McKinsey states that mobile customers who dispute their first bill are less likely to remain active one year later – a phenomenon that telcos should consider when planning their CX initiatives.
+For example, McKinsey states that mobile customers who dispute their first bills are less likely to remain active one year later – a phenomenon that telcos should consider when planning their CX initiatives.

-Successful CX initiatives in telecoms
+Successful CX initiatives in telecom

-Comcast has tapped into this trend with their omnichannel CX approach.
-Customers can interact with the company via their preferred channel, and the data set and next best action will be consistent across all of those channels.
-If a customer needs to be transitioned from one channel to another, the company strives to make that transition as painless as possible, ensuring that the new interaction does not require the customer to start from the beginning.
+This omnichannel CX is increasingly expected by today’s customers and Comcast has tapped into this trend with its approach.
+Customers can interact with the company via their preferred channels, and the data set and next best action will be consistent across all of those channels.
+If a customer needs to be transitioned from one customer service channel to another, the telecom company strives to make that transition as painless as possible, ensuring that the new interaction does not require the customer to start over.

-BT – Customer-centric culture
+Customer-centric culture – BT

 A company-wide customer-centric culture essentially places the customer at the heart of the organization, ensuring a positive experience both pre-sale and post-sale.
 Customer-centricity has been proven to drive repeat business, increase customer loyalty and boost profits.

 BT has taken this opportunity seriously, instituting a company-wide customer-centric culture.
-The company invested in coaching frontline talent and built a volunteer program called ‘Tiger Teams’ where employees engage in projects focused on improving customer experience in telecoms.
+The company invested in coaching frontline talent and built a volunteer program called ‘Tiger Teams’ where employees engage in projects focused on improving customer experience in telecom.

 It has also implemented customer-focused programs where staff support subscribers throughout their order journey, reducing complexity and improving overall communication.
 BT’s consistent messaging has led to a 24-point NPS increase in just 12 months.

-Verizon – AI-based digital tools
+AI-based digital tools – Verizon

 Artificial intelligence (AI) revolves around creating intelligent machines that work and react like humans.
 Cognitive computing enables businesses to offer far more efficient services to customers, improving CX by surpassing human capabilities.

 Agents can seamlessly access customer data across platforms, with the system collecting insights, learning from them, and improving its performance over time.

-Vodafone – Visual engagement
+Visual engagement – Vodafone

 Visual engagement means the use of a visual communication channel – live video, recorded video, photo stream or photo chat messaging – by a customer service organization in order to facilitate issue resolution.